Keeping It Simple Italian

 Italian rice pudding made with arborio rice in a bowl with cinnamon on top and a spoon.

-Italian rice pudding is made with arborio rice and it is very popular during the cooler months when you want a nice comforting dessert and it is also great served throughout the year.
-The inspiration for this recipe comes from my Italian grandmother who made this for us (her grandkids) whenever we visited her.
+The inspiration for this Italian rice pudding comes from my Italian grandmother who made this for us (her grandkids) whenever we visited her.

 Her version had eggs but I prefer it without and find that they are not necessary to make a creamy rice pudding.
+She also added candied fruit to the pudding which I now only do for the holidays (more on that below!)
 I think she would be proud of my version.

 When I am looking for comforting Italian desserts, this arborio rice pudding, my Italian lemon ricotta cake, Italian panna cotta, creamy Italian hot chocolate, and my Italian brownies are what I turn to!